 A vital ingredient in the delivery of many of our programs is the presence of the College’s Peer Ministers.
 Peer Ministers are recent Old Boys from Terrace whose sole purpose is enriching the pastoral care, retreat and service programs within the College.

-All members of the Terrace Family are invited into our mutual friendship with the people of Timor-Leste, supporting the mission of the Christian Brothers Timor-Leste ministry, Comunidade Edmund Rice.
-Students and staff participate in the Kolega Café a Lenten Appeal and Walk in support of the College’s friendship with the people of Timor-Leste.
+All members of the Terrace Family are invited into our mutual friendship with the people of Timor-Leste, supporting the previous mission of the Christian Brothers Timor-Leste ministry (concluded in 2018), Comunidade Edmund Rice.
+Students and staff participate in the Kolega Café and a Lenten Appeal and Walk in support of the College’s long term friendship with the people of Timor-Leste.